 - Security and Law Enforcement Track focuses on GIS and cyber and human networks

 - Business Track includes business location intelligence and cyber and human networks

 To determine the first day you are able to register for classes, enter your semester, campus location, and student level into the Registrar's Registration Timetable.
 Note: Certificate students are considered "nondegree" as their student level.

 Required Core Course (3 credits)

 GEOG 882 is a prerequisite for all other courses in the certificate program and must be taken before enrollment in any of the other courses in each track.

 The course list varies depending on which track you choose.

 Capstone Course (1 credit)

 GEOG 594A is a capstone course that must be taken after all the other courses in the certificate program have been successfully completed.

-The GEOINT Applications certificate program will operate on five 10-week terms.
+The GEOINT applications certificate program will operate on five 10-week terms.
 With two terms that partially overlap in fall and spring, and one term in the summer, you are provided with the greatest flexibility possible in completing your certificate at your preferred pace.
-You can choose to schedule your courses without any overlap, or take as many courses as possible to finish sooner.
+You can choose to schedule your courses without any overlap or take as many program courses at a time as possible to finish sooner.